Hackintosh: Mac OS X Tiger (10.4)

 On June 6, 2005, Apple announced its plans to transition to Intel x86 processors at their Worldwide Developers Conference and made available a prototype Intel-based Mac to selected developers at a cost of $999.
 Efforts immediately began to attempt to run Mac OS X on non-Apple hardware, but developers quickly found themselves with an error message saying that the PC hardware configurations were not supported.

 On January 10, 2006, Apple released Mac OS X 10.4.4 with the first generation of Intel-based Macs, the iMac and the MacBook Pro.
 These machines used Extensible Firmware Interface (EFI) platform firmware instead of the older style BIOS found on most x86 motherboards at the time.
 On February 14, 2006, an initial "hack" of Mac OS X v10.4.4 was released on the Internet by a programmer with the pseudonym crg92.
 Within hours Apple released the 10.4.5 update, which was then hacked by the same author within two weeks.
 On April 3, 2006, Apple released their 10.4.6 update and again patches were released within two weeks that allowed users to install most of this update on non-Apple computers, although this did not include the updated kernel in 10.4.6.
 In June 2006, an updated MacBook Pro was released for the 10.4.7 Mac OS X update for non-Apple computers using the 10.4.4 kernel.

 Up to the release of the 10.4.8 update, all OSx86 patches used the 10.4.4 kernel with the rest of the operating system at version 10.4.8.
 However, the newer frameworks relied on the newer kernels and this led to users of 10.4.8 encountering many problems.
 Apple also started making more use of SSE3 instructions on their hardware making it even more difficult for users with CPUs supporting only SSE2 (such as older Pentium 4s) to get a fully compatible system running.
 To solve this problem, hackers from the community released kernels where those instructions were emulated with SSE2 equivalents, although this produced a performance penalty.

 Throughout the years, many "distributions" ("distros") of Mac OS X were released for download over the Internet.
-These distros were copies of the Mac OS X installer disc modified to include additional components necessary to make the OS run on the non-Apple hardware.
+These distros were copies of the Mac OS X installer disc modified to include additional components necessary to make the OS run on non-Apple hardware.
 A prominent member of the community, JaS, released many distros of Mac OS X Tiger containing patched kernels.
 Some other popular distros are iATKOS, Kalyway, iPC and iDeneb.
 Distros have fallen out of favour as the OSx86 community grew, as new bootloaders were developed that made it possible to use actual copies of the OS X Installer, known as vanilla installations.